fnproject/fn-helm/README.md

 #### Ingress controller

-Please ensure that your ingress controller is running and has public-facing IP address.
+Please ensure that your ingress controller is running and has a public-facing IP address.
-All you need to know that an ingress controller acts as a proxy between internal and public networks.
+An ingress controller acts as a proxy between your internal and public networks.
-So, in order to talk to Fn deployment you'd need to set HTTP_PROXY env var or use cURL:
+Therefore in order to talk to your Fn Deployment, you'll need to set the `HTTP_PROXY` environment variable or use cURL like so:

 ```bash
 curl -x http://<ingress-controller-endpoint>:80 api.fn.internal